cocos/cocos-docs/en/getting-started/first-game/index.md

                 }

                 if (this.stepsLabel) {
-                    //  reset the number of steps to 0 this.stepsLabel.string = '0';
+                    this.stepsLabel.string = '0';   // Reset the number of steps to 0
                 }
-                // set active directly to start listening for mouse events directly setTimeout(() => {
+                setTimeout(() => {      // Directly set active will start listening to mouse events directly, here the delay is done if (this.playerCtrl) {
-                    if (this.playerCtrl) {
                         this.playerCtrl.setInputActive(true);
                     }